fmaymone/timeslot-api/doc/api/v1/feeds/get_the_feed_of_social_related_activities_(aggregated).markdown

 Name : deletedAt
 Description : Delete date of slot or nil

+Name : description
+Description : Description for the slot

 Name : location
 Description : Location data for the slot